performed by Robert Taub. The CD is available here

 Because Babbitt was a composer who seemed, perhaps was, a composer far more interested/focused on his music rather than his audience.
 That is not to say, however, that he didn’t care about his audience, as is often assumed.
 As I have said many a time, what I find fascinating about Babbitt’s music is that the theory, the science, no matter how complicated and rigorous and difficult, does not get in the way of the art, and Babbitt’s decision to deviate from some of his earlier techniques shows an interest in the end result, the aesthetic of the work, be it to achieve maximal diversity or reach a desired effect.

 …he utilizes both serial elements and free treatment of elements to help delineate the form of the work.
-Whenever he is treating certain elements, such as dynamics or construction of aggregates, in a more free manner, Babbitt is achieving a greater level of diversity in the work because he can combine multiple parameters in multiple ways, which is exactly what he has done in
+Whenever he is treating certain elements, such as dynamics or construction of aggregates, in a more free manner, Babbitt is achieving a greater level of diversity in the work because he can combine multiple parameters in multiple ways, which is exactly what he has done in this movement.

 So I find a work like this, as small and perhaps unassuming as it is, absolutely mind-boggling in its organization and complexity, how it works on so many levels.
 The structure (ternary in the first piece and a rondo in the last) are based not just on melodic content, but on dynamics, use of specific forms of the row, certain trichords, etc., such that almost everything falls into place to achieve a desired effect, with no (or very few) loose strings.
 It’s just an incredible musical Rubik’s Cube of a work.
 And even if it’s not pretty at first, it can still be awe-inspiring.
 Listen to it a few times and let this all sink in.
 We take another step further tomorrow.